 Unlike most mobsters of that era who flouted their wealth, Lansky was the opposite.
 He was a humble and modest man who was never flashy and he allowed others to be in the spotlight.
 In fact, one reporter noted that Lansky's name was never mentioned in any report for a solid ten years, which was quite an achievement for a man at the very top of the National Crime Syndicate.
 He ran his operations from Miami Beach and lived a quiet and unassuming life.
 But in 1970, the US government decided to prosecute him for income tax evasion and he fled to Israel.
 Lansky was sent back to the USA and stood trial, but was acquitted.

 Meyer Lansky died on 15 January 1983 of lung cancer.
 Investigators believed that Lansky left hundreds of millions of dollars hidden away in secret accounts, but nobody could prove this.
 In fact at the end, Lansky still managed to convince everybody that he died penniless, probably exactly what he wanted them to believe.

 Only one mobster of that entire era built his empire on the strength of his word and his reputation for scrupulous honesty.
 Retired New York Police Department mob investigator Ralph Salerno, who was intimately familiar with Lansky, said in admiration: "A handshake from Meyer Lansky was worth more than the strongest contract that a battery of lawyers could put together."

-When historians look back at the pre and post Prohibition times and the gangsters of the day, such as Al Capone, Sam Giancana, George 'Bugs' Moran, Arthur 'Dutch Schultz' Flegenheimer, Arnold Rothstein, Louis 'Lepke' Buchalter, Charles 'Lucky' Luciano, Vito Genovese, Albert Anastasia, Carlo Gambino and many others, they will find that all of these mobsters committed the most heinous crimes, cheated and stole from each other, double-crossed their best friends and murdered anybody who got in their way and were despicable lowlifes.
+When historians look back at the pre and post Prohibition times and the gangsters of the day, such as Al Capone, Sam Giancana, George 'Bugs' Moran, Arthur 'Dutch Schultz' Flegenheimer, Arnold Rothstein, Louis 'Lepke' Buchalter, Charles 'Lucky' Luciano, Vito Genovese, Albert Anastasia, Carlo Gambino and many others, they will find that all of these lowlife mobsters committed the most heinous crimes, cheated and stole from each other, double-crossed their best friends and murdered anybody who got in their way.